 From Princeton Junction, a one-hour train ride will take you to Manhattan or Philadelphia.

-NJ Transit stops in a number of places on the Princeton campus and downtown.
+New Jersey Transit buses stop in a number of places on the Princeton campus and downtown.
 Both the #605 and #606 buses serve the Princeton campus and Nassau Street.

 An airport shuttle will pick you up from campus and drop you off at Newark Liberty, Philadelphia International, JFK and LaGuardia Airports.
 Return service is also available, and reservations for the shuttle can be made online.